MobMonRob/JViconDataStream2/README.md

 ## Prepare build
 Ensure you checked out all needed submodules properly.
 To do that, open a terminal and execute `./_git_pull_remote_super_repo_with_current_submodules.sh`.
+Sometimes the previous command fails silently.
+It is therefore recommended to have a look into the submodule folders to ensure they are properly filled.
+If this is not the case, try to delete the respective submodule folder an re-run the command.

 Build the Netbeans Maven project `./JNativeLibLoader/NativeLibLoader`.
 You will need to rebuild it if it's codebase has changed and if you want to use the changes in JViconDataStream2.